Russian-Doom/russian-doom/COMPILING.md

 Russian Doom uses Link Time Optimization if it is available in the compiler.
 If it causes problems with your compiler, set `RD_ENABLE_LTO` cmake option to `OFF`.

-If you are using MSYS2 (or any other MinGW environment), by default DLLs from 'Selected DLL set' will be used instead of DLLs provided by the build environment.
-To use DLLs provided by the build environment, set the `RD_USE_SELECTED_DLL_SET` cmake option to `OFF`.
-You will need `python` to be installed (**Recommended**) or use Cmake 3.16+ (Can't update Dlls).

 To build the project, use the following command:
 ```shell